-Third generation Enzyme ImmunoAssay (ELISA) for determination of antibodies to Hepatitis C Virus in human plasma and sera.
-This kit is intended for Research Use Only.
+Third generation Enzyme ImmunoAssay (ELISA) for the determination of antibodies to Hepatitis C Virus in human plasma and sera.

+For Research Use Only.

 PRINCIPLE OF THE TEST

 Microplates are coated with HCV-specific antigens derived from "core" and "ns" regions encoding for conservative and immunodominant antigenic determinants (Core peptide, recombinant NS3, NS4 and NS5 peptides).